 - Publications & Insights

-She has wide experience in general litigation, employment law, and pension and benefits law and has represented clients before the Constitutional Court, the High Court, the Labour Court and various labour tribunals, the Pension Funds Adjudicator, and the Appeal Board for the Financial Services Board.
+the Supreme Court of Appeal, various divisions of the High Court, the Labour Court and various labour tribunals, the Pension Funds Adjudicator, and the Financial Services Tribunal.

 Publications & Insights